Jul

 “Nope, I stand out,” is the usual reply.

-Good for the artist — since so few choose to stay underground.
+It’s arguable that iTunes and LimeWire have been good for most independent artists — since so few choose to stay underground.
 But something was lost in the transition to ubiquity and it wasn’t just the physical embodiment of music.

 Father Jim